 In the real world, I go by the name of Karl Fenech.
-I have a BSc IT (Hons) from the University of Malta, an MSc Computer Science from the University of Edinburgh, and over six years of professional experience in .NET roles, mostly in senior and tech lead positions.
+I have a BSc IT (Hons) from the University of Malta, an MSc Computer Science from the University of Edinburgh, and over ten years of professional experience in .NET roles, mostly in senior and tech lead positions.
 If you are interested in my professional and academic history, you may refer to my extended curriculum vitae or my LinkedIn profile.
-Feel free to contact me on email@example.com.
+Feel free to contact me on firstname.lastname@example.org.

 This website also hosts some stand-alone pages:

 - MIME Headers Decoder: An online decoder for RFC 2047, the Internet standard for representing non-ASCII text in MIME message headers.